jiangsheng/jiangsheng.github.io/docs/blogs/2007/newWindow3_showModalDialog_chtmlview.rst

 Handle NewWindow3 and ShowModalDialog in CHtmlView
 ========================================================

+.. post:: 3 Jul, 2007
+   :tags: Microsoft Foundation Classes, WebBrowser Control
+   :category: WinForms
+   :author: me
+   :nocomments:

 .. index:: pair: MFC; Webbrowser Customization
 .. index:: pair: Handle New Window and Show Modal Dialog events; WebBrowser control

 CHTMLView does not support NewWindow3 as of MFC 9.0.
 It is relatively easy to add this support, given the event sink code in atlmfcsrcviewhtml.cpp